- AirPods 3 release expected by end of 2019

 - Brand new AirPods + new color(s) likely unveiled this fall pic.twitter.com/eNYom3Xys6

-Sadly, plenty of pundits think 2020 is the year of the next AirPods launch, and indeed that was the consensus view until DigiTimes' report emerged.
+Sadly, there remain pundits who think 2020 is the year of the next AirPods launch, and indeed that was the consensus view until DigiTimes' report emerged.
 But whenever they launch, it's thought that the AirPods 3 could appear alongside Apple's rumoured StudioPods over-ear headphones.

 Features: What's new with the AirPods 3?